Cusp singularities in the distribution of orientations of asymmetrically-pivoted hard discs on a lattice: Monte Carlo Results

-In the intermediate region, roughly in the range $0.5< x <1$, we observe BKT phase which is usually characterized by a power law decay of correlation function with the exponent that depends on $x$ and no long-range order.
+In the intermediate region, roughly in the range $0.55< x <0.9$, we observe BKT phase which is usually characterized by a power law decay of correlation function with the exponent that depends on $x$ and no long-range order.
 In FIGS. \ref{phases} (a)-(c) spatial heat maps of orientations of discs are plotted for different values of $x$ chosen from three different phases.

-BKT phase can also identified by looking into the system size dependence of mean-square magnetization.
-On a $L\times L$ lattice, leading order dependence of mean-square magnetization on $L$ for different phases varies as,
+BKT phase can be identified by looking into the system size dependence of mean-square of orientational order parameter.
+On a $L\times L$ lattice, leading order dependence of mean-square of orientational order parameter on $L$ for different phases varies as,